 Within 24 hours Suzie purchased five pedigree Boer goats!!
 Blondie, Luna, Cisse, Belle and Lucius a wether who she promised to keep as a pet.

-Suzie soon decided a milk goat would be a good idea, so Sara the Saanen goat was bought in March 2016 quickly followed by Olive the Toggenburg, Ariel the Saanen cross and Clementine the Golden Guernsey.
+Suzie soon decided a milk goat would be a good idea, so Sara the Saanen was bought quickly followed by Olive the Toggenburg, Ariel the Saanen cross and Clementine the Golden Guernsey.

-With the purchase of a Boer Buck and a Golden Guernsey billy goat, breeding and further goat purchases followed.
+With the purchase of Boer and Golden Guernsey Bucks, breeding and further goat purchases followed.

 The 2.5 acre field was now getting over-crowded.

-In June 2019, Suzie and Jonty took possession of Abbey Farm Cottage, a small farm with 10 acres of land, and moved the herd of 49 goats, 10 ducks, 20 chickens, 3 horses, 4 dogs and a cat.
+In June 2019, Suzie and Jonty took possession of Abbey Farm Cottage, a small farm with 10 acres of land, and moved the herd of 49 goats, 10 ducks, 20 chickens, 3 horses, 4 dogs and 2 cats.

-Suzie has started to commercialise the making of her goat dairy products that include:
+Suzie and Jonty started to commercialise the making of their goat dairy products in 2020,with approval finally being granted September 2023.

 Suzie and Jonty look forward to sharing our vision with you and perhaps, after completing one of our cheese courses, you might be inclined to follow a similar path as us.